 To start, I placed a small number of tulips on the table and we worked together for the matching pieces.

-Students loved wandering around and checking their cards with friends see if they were a pair.
+Students loved wandering around and checking their cards with friends to see if they were a pair.

 Later in the week, we used the puzzles again in our math centers and I was happy to see that the children were more confident working independently.
 Score!